Paying for private healthcare: Your options

 Another option is to sell some of your investments and use the proceeds to help cover your private medical bill.
 Your investment manager will be able to advise on whether this is a good time to sell your investments and which holdings in your portfolio are most appropriate to sell.

-If you sell investments that have risen in value, you might have to pay capital gains tax (CGT) at up to 20% on the profits.
-You can mitigate CGT by using your annual CGT exemption, which enables you to make tax-free gains of up to £6,000 in the 2023/24 tax year or up to £3,000 in the 2024/25 tax year.
-This can’t be carried forward into the next tax year, so if you think you’re going to have a large medical bill in the future, maximising your tax-free exemption each year could help to minimise your CGT liability further down the line.
+If you sell investments that have risen in value, you might have to pay capital gains tax (CGT) on the profits.
+You can make use of your annual CGT exemption, which enables you to make tax-free gains of up to £3,000 in the current tax year.
+This can’t be carried forward into the next tax year, so if you think you’re going to have a large medical bill in the future, maximising your tax-free exemption each year could help minimise your CGT liability further down the line.

 Gains on investments held inside an ISA wrapper are exempt from CGT.
 Under flexible ISA rules, it’s possible to withdraw money and then pay the same amount back in again without it affecting your ISA allowance, as long as this occurs in the same tax year.
 Your financial adviser will be able to explain whether this option is available to you.